KronsyC/KronsyC/README.md

-## Greetings, I'm Samir
+## I'm Samir

-me like butter 🤤
+I enjoy software development and musically identify as a sad lesbian